aperezhortal/SkewTplus/doc/source/index.rst

 multiple plots (normal axis and Skew-T axis).

 In addition, the **thermodynamics** module was improved.
-All the intensive computations were migrated to Cython and parallelized.
+All the intensive computations were migrated to Cython and paralellized.

 The SkewT Python package was a cornerstone of this project.
 We are grateful to all its collaborators.

 *Technology builds on technology*